Faxerlander/Merchant-Faxerfork-/README.md

 ### Poker
 ---
-- A game of Texas Hold'em can be assembled with up to 8 nearby players (2m radius) using the `HDM_AssemblePokerGame` command.
+- A game of Texas Hold'em can be assembled with up to 8 nearby players (3m radius) using the `HDM_AssemblePokerGame` command.
 The players can be either AI-controlled (merchants) or other human players.
 - Each player needs to have the amount of the big blind ($20) in mercenary bucks in order to join the game.
 - If you walk away from the game, your bet is forfeit.
-You can shoot enemies if they show up, but do not go outside of the table's marked area.
+You can shoot enemies if they show up, but do not go farther than 4m away from the spot you occupied when the game started.
 - No idea how to play?
 See this: https://www.youtube.com/watch?v=b9HYxquQt-M
-- The only way to quit is to walk away.
-Yes, you will lose what's in the pot.
-Yes that is intentional.
-Consider it a tax for getting to leave early.

 ### Modding
 ---